radchenkoVit/vion-group-management/backend/README.md

 ## Runtime Database

-    To reach runtime DB go to
+    To reach runtime DB go to http://localhost:8000/h2-console/, port is 8000 in the example